chef/chef-web-docs/chef_master/source/integrate_delivery_smtp.rst

 .. end_tag

 .. tag EOL_a1

 .. danger:: This documentation applies to a deprecated product </versions.html#deprecated-products-and-versions>`__.
-The new Chef Automate includes newer out-of-the-box compliance profiles, an improved compliance scanner with total cloud scanning functionality, better visualizations, role-based access control and many other features.
-The new Chef Automate is included as part of the Chef Automate license agreement and is `available via subscription <https://www.chef.io/pricing/>`_.
+Chef Automate includes newer out-of-the-box compliance profiles, an improved compliance scanner with total cloud scanning functionality, better visualizations, role-based access control and many other features.
+Chef Automate is included as part of the Workflow license agreement and is `available via subscription <https://www.chef.io/pricing/>`_.

 .. end_tag

-Chef Automate may be configured to allow projects to send email notifications to users about changes submitted to that project's pipeline, such as:
+Workflow may be configured to allow projects to send email notifications to users about changes submitted to that project's pipeline, such as:

 * A change passed verification
 * A change was approved by a teammate